prog4biol/pfb2019/README.md

 Strings
 ========
 @sep
 > .format()
 > strip()

-- Strings are collections of characters and are always surrounded by quotes.
+- A string is a series of characters starting and ending with a quotation mark.
 - Strings are an example of a Python Sequence.
-A sequence is a positionally ordered set.
-A list is also a sequence.
+A sequence is defined as a positionally ordered set.
+This means each element in the set has a position, starting with zero, i.e. 0,1,2,3 and so on until you get to the end of the string.
+If this is confusing, think about a string as being made up of individual characters: character 0, character 1, character 2 and so on.

 __Quotation Marks__
 - Single (')
 - Double (")
 - Triple (''' or """)

 Notes about quotes:
 - Single and double quotes are the same.
-- a variable will not be interpolated if placed inside of quotes.
+- A variable will not be replaced with its value (sometimes called 'interpolation') if placed inside of quotes.
-- Triple quotes are used to span the string across multiple lines.
+- Triple quotes are used before and after a string that spans multiple lines.

 Use of quotation examples: